mcarlie/VulkanEngine/readme.md

 For MacOS (MoltenVK).
 Download the SDK and specify it's location using the VULKAN_SDK environment variable (can be set in CMake)

+This has not yet been tested on linux (though it's planned to support it in the future)

 Run CMake and build the project.

 There is an example SimpleScene which can be run and is used to test the engine.